-Swimming with Whale Sharks is an unforgettable & expensive experience – find out where to how to find a $64.00 tour on Isla Mujeres, Mexico & why it’s a risk you may not want to take…
+It’s an unforgettable & expensive experience but find out where to find a cheap Isla Mujeres Whale Shark Tour in Mexico – and why it’s a risk you may not want to take…

 It isn’t a whale, it isn’t a shark but it does resemble both & it’s the largest fish in the world!